Thursday Partly cloudy. Medium (40%) chance of showers in the east, most likely later this evening. Near zero chance of rain elsewhere. Light winds.

-Wednesday Cloudy.
-Very high (90%) chance of snow showers, most likely in the morning and afternoon.
-Possible hail.
-Winds W 25 to 35 km/h turning SW during the morning.
+Monday Cloudy.
+Very high (90%) chance of showers, most likely in the afternoon and evening.
+Light winds becoming NW 20 to 30 km/h during the morning then tending W 25 to 35 km/h during the afternoon.

 Central Weather Forecasts